| CONTENTS: purpose of the fixation cemented total hip prosthesis cementless total hip prosthesis the porous coating

 Benefits and

-Disadvantages of cementless THR
+Disadvantages of cementless THR Advantages of

 cementless total hip replacement: